How to Secure Your LoopBack REST API with JWT Authentication

 Creating a loopback project

 After completing the prompts, LoopBack will configure the TypeScript compiler and install all the required dependencies.
-Change directory to the auth-with-loopback folder.
+Change directory to the folder.

 Create a Model